tallforasmurf/PPQT2/extras/sphinx/index.rst

 * Enter a word to remind you of the operation you are saving.

-* When you click OK, all the settings of the Find and Replace controls are saved in this button.
+* When you click OK, all the Find and Replace controls are saved in this button.
 The Find text, the Respect Case, Whole Word, and Regex switches, all three Replace texts, and the +Next, +Prior and ALL! switches are recorded.